rstarksmith/phase-4-project-shelfie-review/Notes.md

 - Update user photo

 ## Stretch
+- Add Admin to be able to delete books, access to other features
 - Share shelfie post - likes
 - Search books by name
 - Filter books genre
-- Option not to share photo

 ## Models - See ERD.drawio
 - User